Alitmc/VB.NET-Project/README.md

+Here are some VB.NET code snippets related to an Iranian organization named 'Samaneh Moadian'.
-Some of VB.NET codes about an Iranian Organization called 'Samane Moadian' In this forms I send companies' factors to Samaneh Moadian for the purpose of legalizing their factors.
+In this forms I send companies' factors to Samaneh Moadian for the purpose of legalizing their factors.